 Consider that 20% of workers in the U.S leave their job within 45 days of hire (with that number skyrocketing to 50% in the retail sector).

-The cost of each turnover is between 16 and 20% of that employee’s salary.
-Now imagine that 91% of employees stay for at least a year, and 69% are still going strong after three years.
+Now imagine that 91% of your employees stay for at least a year and 69% are still going strong after three years.
+What does that mean for your bottom line?
+Your company culture?

 How to train new employees effectively